 Almond meal (ground with the almond skins) tends to produce more cake-like results, so you could experience a different texture if making that swap.

-Can I make them egg-free?
 I don’t recommend using flax eggs in this recipe, as the results turn out too gooey (unless you like that) but you can make vegan brownies by using Bob’s Red Mill egg replacer.
-I tend to use an extra egg replacement in this case, to help make them more sturdy.
+Use an extra egg replacement in that case, to help make them more sturdy.

 Almond Flour Brownies